MAC BASEBALL: Wildcats rally for first win, split

 For one Wednesday night, he’ll take a subpar offensive showing in order to grab the first win of the season.

-Courtesy runner Peter Phan raced home on an error for the winning run as the Wildcats salvaged a split against North Scott, taking the nightcap 3-2 in eight innings.
+Courtesy runner Peter Phan raced home on an error for the winning run as the Wildcats salvaged a split against North Scott, taking the nightcap 3-2 in eight innings at Ken Kaul Field.

+“The hitting has been our Achilles heel so far, pitching has kept us in a lot of our games,” said Wachal, whose team combined for nine hits over the course of 14 innings.
+“If we’re gonna keep getting pitching outings like we’ve been getting so far, we’ll at least be able to compete with teams.”

 The Lancers erupted for 12 hits and used an eight-run frame to win the opener 13-0 in six innings.

-A strategy both teams used in extra innings was to intentionally walk batters to load the bases.
+A strategy both teams used late in the game was to intentionally walk batters to load the bases.
 North Scott couldn’t convert on its chance in the eighth, neither could North in the seventh.

+“That was a real disappointing game for us,” Lancer co-head coach Travis Ralfs said.
+“We definitely had a couple chances at the plate.”

-After Max Solis retired the first two batters, Griffen Leibold laced a single to put the winning run on first.
+After North Scott's Max Solis retired the first two batters, North's Griffen Leibold laced a single to put the winning run on first.
 Phan came in and stole second to set up the euphoric celebration at home plate.

 Two hit batsmen and a walk loaded the bases for Lucas Gross with one out.
 The designated hitter worked the count full against North Scott reliever Luke Kilburg and took a high fastball to draw the RBI walk.

-A southpaw, Leibold didn’t allow a Lancer hit over the course of four straight innings as he used a backdoor slider to accumulate seven strikeouts.
+A southpaw, Leibold didn’t allow a Lancer hit over the course of four straight innings as he used a backdoor slider to accumulate seven strikeouts over 106 pitches to notch his first win of the season.

+It came after he was warned by the home plate umpire in the opener after striking out on three pitches in his first at-bat.

+“I needed to keep my head in it and I needed to be there for my teammates throughout the entire doubleheader.
+I couldn’t complain, it’s a bad vibe for the team,” Leibold said.
+“I tried to do a better job getting ahead of hitters.
+I have a lot of confidence in that (slider), just as much as I do in my fastball.”

-North was kept quiet at the plate until the fourth, notching its first hit and loading the bases on three consecutive singles against North Scott starter Parker Ruth.
+North was kept quiet at the plate until the fourth, notching its first hit and loading the bases on three consecutive singles against Ruth.

 Turning a 6-3 double play allowed one runner to cross the plate, but Ruth and the Lancer defense danced around to keep the one-run lead.